Digital Learning –

 1. Artificial Intelligence

 Every activity that is automated to reduce human effort is done through different aspects of artificial intelligence.
-Almost every machine we use today has some or all of its functioning based on the 4 areas of AI, i.e machine learning, deep learning, natural language processing, and computer vision.
-AI makes it easy for machines to perform various daily life tasks of humans with great accuracy, but some specific tasks are still performed only by humans.
+Almost every machine we use today has some or all of its functioning based on the 4 areas of AI, i.e. machine learning, deep learning, natural language processing, and computer vision.
+AI makes it easy for machines to perform various daily life tasks of humans with great accuracy.
 Some examples of AI are self-driving cars, automatic language translations, speech and face recognition, cloud computing, and chatbots.

 Incorporating artificial intelligence is extremely crucial for learning & development pros as it helps them to automate a lot of time-taking tasks efficiently.
 Some of the major uses are eLearning translations, content generation, personalized reports, and customer support.
 Almost all modern authoring tools and learning management systems utilize the power of AI to provide multiple advanced features to developers so that they can design interactive and engaging digital learning courses.